gplepage/gvar/doc/source/overview.rst

 Here function :func:`gvar.gvar_function` creates the |GVar| for a function with mean value ``f`` and derivative ``dfdx`` at point ``x``.
 A more complete version of ``erf`` is included in :mod:`gvar`.
 Note that :func:`gvar.gvar_function` also works for functions of multiple variables.
+See :ref:`case-study-creating-an-integrator` for a less trivial application.

 Some sample numerical analysis codes, adapted for use with |GVar|\s, are described in :ref:`numerical-analysis-modules-in-gvar`.